 Calcium: Half in the morning, half at night

 If you are taking calcium each day to keep your bones strong, says Weinandy, split the dose in two and take half in the morning and the other half in the evening.
 “High doses tend to spike calcium levels in the blood and are then excreted by the kidneys.
 This can cause problems in individuals at risk for kidney stones,” Weinandy warns.
 Women over 50—and men over 71—need 1,200 mg of calcium daily.
 Younger men and women need 1000 mg per day.
 Although you can get calcium from foods, including dairy, supplements can close up any gaps.
+But note that only 500 to 600mg of calcium can be absorbed at a single time.
 If you’re not a big milk fan, check out these 11 foods with more calcium than a glass of milk.

 Prenatal vitamins: Before bed with a small snack